sadidkhan/sadidkhan/README.md

 ### 📊 Projects & Highlights

 - 🧠 **LLM-Powered Virtual Assistant:** Built a RAG application using LLaMA, LangChain, and vector databases to retrieve organizational knowledge across tools like Jira, Confluence, Slack, and meeting transcripts.
-- 🧩 **Reinforcement Learning for Clustering:** Applied PPO to method call graphs to propose microservice candidates based on cohesion/coupling.
 - 🏥 **Clinical Tool for Stroke Analysis:** Built a video segmentation and annotation platform used by clinicians at Shirley Ryan Ability Lab.
 - 📦 **Microservice Migrations:** Led cloud migration and re-architecture of a production-grade financial platform, reducing outages and improving scalability.
 - 📈 **HTML to PDF Converter:** Developed a scalable in-house solution with PuppeteerSharp and Azure Functions — saved licensing costs across departments.